aidenonlinux/i-use-ps5-linux-btw/README.md

 #### Pre-built images

-You can download them from [i use ps5 linux btw-image](https://github.com/ps5-linux/ps5-linux-image/releases/tag/latest).
-Recommended is `ps5-ubuntu2604.img.xz`.
+You can download them from original --> [ps5-linux-image](https://github.com/ps5-linux/ps5-linux-image/releases/tag/latest). or here: [arch-ps5](https://github.com/aidenonlinux/PS5_ARCH_IMAGE/releases/tag/y).
+If you download from the original link, the recommended is `ps5-ubuntu2604.img.xz` instead of arch.
 Unpack the `.xz` file.

 #### Build your own image